-With the support of Dean Robert Olin and the College of Arts & Sciences, the Department of Philosophy established the Philosophy Today Speaker Series in 2007.
+With the support of Dean Joseph Messina and the College of Arts & Sciences, the Department of Philosophy established the Philosophy Today Speaker Series in 2007.
 This series of public talks reflects a commitment by the department to make contemporary philosophical work accessible to those outside the discipline and to provide public forums for addressing controversial or provocative problems.

 Every Philosophy Today speaker presents a public talk and also conducts a professional colloquium for UA’s philosophy faculty and majors.
 Most of these distinguished scholars also teach a class while on campus, giving advanced seminar students the opportunity to address questions and objections to a prominent philosopher whose work they have studied.

 For further information about the Philosophy Today Speaker Series, contact the department by phone at (205) 348-5942 or email the department secretary at email@example.com.